 How to choose between a matt or a gloss finish for your kitchen cabinet doors

-Perhaps your kitchen hasn’t changed in decades, needs a complete revamp, and you need help deciding on the style of your cabinets.
+Perhaps your kitchen hasn’t changed in decades, needs a complete revamp, and you need help deciding on your cabinets' style.

 Or, maybe you fancy modernising your kitchen, without the hassle (and cost) of replacing everything.
 In this case, choosing a new style and colour for your kitchen cabinets can dramatically improve your kitchen.